naraharip2017/ros_tsdf/README.md

 * Nvidia GPU that supports dynamic parallelism.
 The project has been tested on an RTX 2080 Super and Jetson Xavier
 * CUDA >= 10.2
 * CMake >= 3.5
+* ROS2 Dashing

+Create a ros2 workspace and clone the repo into the src directory

+From the workspace directory run one of the following commands

+**Debug Mode**
+colcon build --cmake-args -DCMAKE_BUILD_TYPE=Debug -DCMAKE_C_COMPILER=gcc-8 -DCMAKE_CXX_COMPILER=g++-8

+colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_COMPILER=gcc-8 -DCMAKE_CXX_COMPILER=g++-8

+If there is an initial build error related to dynamic parallelism, attempt to build once more

 # Results
 Video